32 Different Types of Moths in Oregon

 The ability of humans to store dried grain crops has allowed the Meal Moth (Pyralis farinalis) to spread around the world.

-This species’ larvae don’t have a preference for grain and will consume supplies of wheat, barley, corn, rice, and other mainstays.
+This species’ larvae don’t prefer grain and will consume supplies of wheat, barley, corn, rice, and other mainstays.

-It has been discovered in storage facilities for distribution, home pantries, and even grain-growing areas.
+It has been discovered in storage facilities for distribution, home pantries, and grain-growing areas.

 The Meal Moth, on this list of types of moths in Oregon, can be found all year round because most storage spaces are climate-controlled.